guinea7pig/tick-80-wii/README.md

 **TIC-80 TINY COMPUTER** - [https://tic80.com](https://tic80.com) check out the original version or download o your computer here

-- An additional memory bank: load different assets from your cartridge while your game is executing
-- Moderated community

 # Community
-You can play and share games, tools and music at [https://tic80.com/play](https://tic80.com/play).
+play projects from the official program here [https://tic80.com/play](https://tic80.com/play).

-The community also hangs out and discusses on [Telegram](https://t.me/tic80) or [Discord](https://discord.gg/HwZDw7n4dN).
+--add something for games made in unofficial PROGRAMS The community also hangs out and discusses on [Telegram](https://t.me/tic80) or [Discord](https://discord.gg/HwZDw7n4dN). --these are the normal links

 # Contributing
 You can contribute by reporting a bug or requesting a new feature on our [issues page](https://github.com/nesbox/TIC-80/issues).